Death of Michael Jackson: Circumstances

-Murray testified that he tried to revive Jackson for around ten minutes by performing CPR and administering flumazenil, a drug used to counteract sedative overdose, after which he called for help from staff present in the house.
+Murray testified that he tried to revive Jackson for around ten minutes by performing Cardiopulmonary resuscitation (CPR) and administering flumazenil, a drug used to counteract sedative overdose, after which he called for help from staff present in the house.
 Statements described Murray using a non-standard CPR technique on Jackson.
-The recording of the emergency call was released on June 26, one day after Jackson's death, and it described Murray administering CPR on a bed, not on a hard surface such as a floor which would be standard practice.
+The recording of the emergency call was released on June 26, one day after Jackson's death, and it described Murray administering CPR on a bed, not on a hard surface such as a floor which would be both standard practice and more effective.
 Murray said that he placed one hand underneath Jackson and used the other for chest compression, whereas standard practice is to use both hands for compression.
-Murray controversially did not call 911, claiming that he was hindered because there was no landline telephone in the house and because he did not know the house's exact address.
-It was later discovered that Murray had made several private calls on his cell phone in the hour after discovering Jackson's state which he did not inform law enforcement about.
-A security guard eventually called 911 at 12:21 pm, nearly an hour and a half after Jackson was first discovered not breathing.
+Murray controversially did not call 911; he said that he was hindered because there was no landline telephone in the house and because he did not know the house's exact address.
+It was later discovered that in the hour after discovering Jackson not breathing, Murray made several private calls on his cell phone that he did not inform law enforcement about.
+A security guard eventually called 911 at 12:21 p.m., nearly an hour and a half after Jackson was first discovered not breathing.
 Paramedics reached Jackson at 12:26 p.m. and found that he was not breathing and had no pulse.

 Paramedics performed CPR for 42 minutes at the house.
 Murray's attorney stated that Jackson had a pulse when he was taken out of the house and put in the ambulance.
-An LAFD official gave a different account, stating that paramedics found Jackson in "full cardiac arrest", and that they did not observe a change in his status en route to the hospital.
+A Los Angeles Fire Department (LAFD) official gave a different account, stating that paramedics found Jackson in "full cardiac arrest", and that they did not observe a change in his status en route to the hospital.
 LAFD transported him to the Ronald Reagan UCLA Medical Center.
-The ambulance arrived at the hospital at approximately 1:14 pm, and a team of medical personnel attempted to resuscitate him for more than an hour.
-They were unsuccessful, and Jackson was pronounced dead at 2:26 pm at age 50.
+The ambulance arrived at the hospital at approximately 1:14 p.m., and a team of medical personnel attempted to resuscitate him for more than an hour.
+They were unsuccessful, and Jackson was pronounced dead at 2:26 p.m. at the age of 50.